squareford/squareford/index.md

 ## Contact Details for listing or partnerships:
 <p>Email: squarefordexchange@gmail.com</p>
 ## Information regarding listing of coins/tokens
 <p>Coin/token developers please mail us the details of the coins/tokens beforehand.
 We will discuss about the asset and listing fees.
-We will ask for the listing fees when we will start the listing work just before we launch our exchange.<br><br>Please note that, submitting request about assets lising does not mean that your asset will be listed.
-We will verify each and every asset and if it satisfies our demands then will think of listing it after contacting the developers about the listing fees.</p>
+We will ask for the listing fees when we will start the listing work just before we launch our exchange.<br>Please note that, submitting request about assets lising does not mean that your asset will be listed.
+We will verify each and every asset and if it satisfies our demands then will think of listing it after contacting the developers about the listing fees.</p><br>
-Some of the main factors that we check for a coin/token before listing oon our exchange:
+Some of the main factors that we check for a coin/token before listing on our exchange:
   * The coin/token must be minimum 2 years old since its development.
   * It must have a good community, atleast people should know about this asset.
   * It must have well trading volume as per our needs.
+  * The asset must keep us updated with their ongoing and future developments.
+ We may also delist a coin/token if we find anything inappropriate or fake details by refunding 35% of the listing fees.